dymk/temple/README.md

 Use the `-J<folder>` compiler switch or `stringImportPaths` in Dub to include your template directory so Temple can access them.

-For more examples, take a look at`src/temple/temple.d`'s unittests.
+For more examples, take a look at`src/temple/temple.d`'s unittests; they provide very good coverage of the library's abilities.

 License
 -------